Rokasl/CS408_project/report/source/08_chapter_1.md

 * Develop an abstract machine implementation which supports the output of the compiler;
 * The completed system must facilitate client-side communication of events and DOM updates between Frank code and the browser.

-## Project Outcome

-During the initial development stages, an experimental system was developed with its own language, compiler, virtual machine and testing framework in order to expand the author’s insight of the subject.
-Lessons learned, along with the code style and a few functions of experimental system, were adapted in creation of the final system.
-Having done this, the author was successful in implementing a new abstract machine and compiler for Frankjnr, which were in turn integrated into the Frankjnr project.
-However, the newly developed components are very much in the prototype stage as some of Frank's features are still not implemented and there are no new web functions added to the machine, which could potentially handle HTTP requests and similar web operations.
-Moreover, the project can still improve on a variety of concerns, such as performance and building procedures as they were not initial goals of the project.

 ## Summary of chapters